nickfargo/state/README.md

 #### Shorthand: the easy way <a name="concepts--expressions--shorthand" href="#concepts--expressions--shorthand">&#x1f517;</a>

-While the explicitly categorized format is unambiguous, it is also rather verbose.
-To the latter point, `state()` also allows expression input to be formatted more concisely, either in part or in whole, and interprets this to produce a `StateExpression` identical to that of the example above:
+Explicitly categorizing each element is unambiguous, but also unnecessarily verbose.
+To that point, `state()` also accepts a more concise expression format, which is interpreted into a `StateExpression` identical to that of the example above:

 ```javascript
 var shorthandExpression = state({